Film Reviews: Toronto International Film Festival – Mike Leigh, Edna O’Brien, Sean Baker, and Rhodesia’s Last Days

 Baker’s films tend to be about people, mostly women, stuck on the margins.
 Anora is just that, and a twist on a Hollywood Cinderella fantasy — a young woman performing lap dances ends up marrying a billionaire client, for a while, a short while.
 Fantasy as farce.

-But the marriage lasts long enough for Baker to let his characters loose on a wild chase in Brooklyn, as Ani, the grand-daughter of Soviet immigrants, goes up against the zillionaire oligarch parents of a spoiled young customer who falls for her between snorts of coke and video-game sessions.
+But the marriage lasts long enough for Baker to let his characters loose on a wild chase in Brooklyn, as Ani, the granddaughter of Soviet immigrants, goes up against the zillionaire oligarch parents of a spoiled young customer who falls for her between snorts of coke and video-game sessions.

 Things click with the two after Ani’s strip club assigns her to young Ivan because she speaks some Russian.
 Sloppy-drunk Ivan proposes, and the two wed in Vegas.
-Once the couple returns to Brooklyn, Ivan’s local fixers find out and inform his parents, who jump into their jet to undo things.
+Once the couple return to Brooklyn, Ivan’s local fixers find out and inform his parents, who jump into their jet to undo things.

-What follows in Anora is classic Baker – a headlong race through one over-crowded room after another to annul the marriage, led by the incompetent Russian and Armenian chaperones who took their eyes off the boy.
+What follows in Anora is classic Baker — a headlong race through one overcrowded room after another to annul the marriage, led by the incompetent Russian and Armenian chaperones who took their eyes off the boy.
 It’s a bumbling comedy of errors and a satirical lens on the gilded beneficiaries of Russian corruption.
 Ivan’s moneyed, well-tailored parents stumble through the legal obstacles necessary to bring their son under control.
 As with everything else, they can afford it.

 Standing in the way is Ani, who insists on the sanctity of a marriage contract.
 By chance, she found a way to leap up the food chain, and she won’t let go.
 Ivan’s fixers and his parents are not about to let that stand – i.e., he’ll never snort coke unaccompanied in a Brooklyn strip club again.
 As always with Baker, his films are thick with wild characters, and this film offers them in abundance, most of them speaking limited English with incomprehensible accents, usually while eating or while drunk.
 If you thought that a strip club setting might be the ultimate site for physical comedy, try a Brighton Beach restaurant where the food is served already falling off the plates.

 Don’t Let’s Go to the Dogs Tonight, the veteran actress Embeth Davidtz’s directorial debut, adapted from the memoir by Alexandra Fulller, is anything but satire.
 It’s a sober look at the end of white-ruled Rhodesia (Zimbabwe since 1980), as experienced by a white mother and daughter.
 The mood is tense as white and Black Rhodesians prepare for their first biracial election.
 Whites carry rifles everywhere.
 Blacks wait impatiently for an end to subservience, while still working for whites who stanch their own fears of the inevitable with alcohol — “waiting for the barbarians,” as the old saying goes.
 On a remote farm, Nicola (Davidtz) is armed to the teeth like everyone else.
-Her daughter Bobo (Lexi Venter), precocious and bold at age 8, drives a motor-scooter and rides horses around the magical grounds, too young to grasp the enormity of the moment but aware that the family’s Black workers, some of whom raised her, can’t wait to take their land back.
+Her daughter Bobo (Lexi Venter), precocious and bold at age eight, drives a motor-scooter and rides horses around the magical grounds, too young to grasp the enormity of the moment but aware that the family’s Black workers, some of whom raised her, can’t wait to take their land back.

 Emotions are far too raw to be suppressed in a taut drama located in a spectacular setting.
 Behind the camera, Davidtz serves up a combustible mix of beauty and dread; as an actress, she’s vulnerable but stolid as a woman watching the erosion of a privilege that can’t be justified, much less preserved.
 Venter is equally impressive as a child without fear.
 The ensemble cast is brimming with apprehension.
 Dogs is a real surprise.